 Sometimes, the vivid paintings have clear connections to the fictional ones.
 But at others, a transition, a conversation has happened between the book and the painting.
 Jakub Julian Ziolkowski's painting, beside Márai's description, does not show flowers, a summer hat, a young woman looking sensual and thoughtful in a stiffly brocaded office.
 Ziolkowski shows a figure all but hidden in a kind of surreal anatomy lesson.

 Across the room, the young monk in Umberto Eco's "The Name of the Rose" palpitates over the painting of a woman in the book of Revelation.
-He is shaken by the female body.
-And beside this passage, a luminous painting in spare, entreating lines shows a form female only by a veil and a robe, a woman who does not have the firm lines of thigh and chest and brow that have set the boy monk trembling.

 I want to ask Michael van Ofen, who painted her, what he thinks of Eco, and what he feels when he reads Adso's forray into the forbidden library -- and Ziolkowski why he loves "Embers."